Thomas Kraft: Hertha BSC

 Kraft made his only appearance of the 2016–17 season, coming against Brøndby in the second leg of the UEFA Europa League Third Round, as Hertha BSC lost 3–2, resulting in the club's elimination.
 However, he remained as Hertha BSC's second choice goalkeeper, with Rune Jarstein being preferred instead.
 Along the way, Kraft was sidelined on two occasions throughout the 2016–17 season.
 Despite this, he signed a contract with the club, keeping him until 2019.
 On 20 August 2017, Kraft made his first appearance of the 2017–18 season, starting the whole game, as Hertha BSC's reserve team won 1–0 against Wacker 90 Nordhausen in the first round of the DFB–Pokal.
 A month later on 20 September 2017, he made his first team appearance of the season (and his UEFA Europa League debut), starting the whole game, and kept a clean sheet, in a 0–0 draw against Athletic Bilbao.
-Kraft then went on to make three more UEFA Europa League matches for the club, as they were eliminated from the Group Stage.
-Following the absent of Jarstein, Kraft made his return to the league starting line–up for the first time in two years for Hertha BSC against Borussia Dortmund on 20 January 2018, as the club drew 1–1.
+Kraft then went on to make three more UEFA Europa League matches for the club, as they were eliminated from the group stage.
+Following the absence of Jarstein, Kraft made his return to the league starting line–up for the first time in two years for Hertha BSC against Borussia Dortmund on 20 January 2018, as the club drew 1–1.
 He then started in the next two matches for Hertha BSC, coming against Werder Bremen and Hoffenheim.
 Throughout the 2017–18 season, Kraft remained as the club's second choice goalkeeper behind Jarstein.
 Despite this, he went on to make eight appearances in all competitions for Hertha BSC.

 At the start of the 2018–19 season, however, Kraft suffered a knee injury that saw him miss one match.
 But he made his first appearance for Hertha BSC, coming on as a second-half substitute for Jarstein, as the club lost 3–1 against Werder Bremen on 25 September 2018.
 Kraft later made two appearances for the club by the end of the year.
 Throughout the 2018–19 season, Kraft, once again, remained as the club's second choice goalkeeper behind Jarstein, as well as, facing his own injury concern.
 It was announced on 17 April 2019 when he signed a one–year contract extension with Hertha BSC.
 Following the injury of Jarstein once again, Kraft was featured in the last two remaining matches of the 2018–19 season.
 At the end of the 2018–19 season, he went on to make five appearances in all competitions.